Sha1rholder/CIHE/China International Headphone EXPO.md

 ![Moondrop Post](./assets/moondrop%20post.jpg)

 After their first planar headphone, Venus, was criticized for its weight, the follow-up models Para and Cosmo adopted an integrated design for the housing and driver (patent CN218450473U) and reduced some weight.
-However, the core design philosophy of planar headphones involves super large drivers for increased active area to reduce distortion.
+However, the core design philosophy of planar headphones involves applying super large effective vibration area of diaphragm to reduce distortion.
 This necessitates numerous magnets.
 As a result, both models currently in production still exceed 500g.

-As someone very sensitive to headphone weight, I asked Mr. Hou, "Since there's still a considerable pricing gap between the Para (2,000 RMB) and Cosmo (5,000 RMB), could Moondrop consider releasing a lighter planar headphone by slightly simplifying driver configurations?"
+As someone very sensitive to headphone weight, I asked Mr. Hou, "Since there's still a considerable pricing gap between the Para (1,999 RMB) and Cosmo (4,999 RMB), could Moondrop consider releasing a lighter planar headphone by slightly simplifying driver configurations?"
 His explanation was that cost, sound quality, and weight are mutually exclusive, and the primary goal of their planar lineup is to achieve a high price-to-sound-quality ratio.
 Inevitably, this requires compromises.
 Additionally, Moondrop is performing exceptionally well as a company and wouldn't stoop to the practice of releasing downgraded versions just for profit.
 During SIAS, Watermoon showed me a Cosmo demo made from carbon fiber, a material that's lightweight and high-strength.
 While this could significantly reduce weight, consumers might not be willing to pay the additional cost, echoing Mr. Hou's sentiment.

 ![Moondrop IEM](./assets/moondrop%20iem.jpg)